bbolker/jglmm/README.md

 Note that the first time you fit a model in a given R session it will take a while, as Julia needs to do some setup operations.
 Subsequent model fits will be much faster.

-For more details on the underlying Julia library, see https://github.com/JuliaStats/MixedModels.jl
+For more details on the underlying Julia library, see the [MixedModels.jl GitHub repo](https://github.com/JuliaStats/MixedModels.jl) and [documentation site](https://juliastats.org/MixedModels.jl/stable/)